microsoft/live-share-sdk/samples/typescript/11.react-video-js/README.md

 You can copy this URL and paste it into new browser tabs to test Live Share using a local server.

-To test the side panel & video queue, you can replace your URL with `/sidepanel#{id}`.

 _Note:_ if testing with HTTPS, such as when using a tunneling service like Ngrok, instead use the command `npm run start-https`.

 ### Known issues when testing in browser